bibleup/docs/docs/customisation/presets.md

 })
 ```

-The `styles` config can be used to sufficiently style BibleUp popovers without toching even touching CSS.<br><br>
-If you have a beautiful preset that you would like to share with the community, consider submitting an issue on Github and we would gladly feature it on our awesome list 😎

 ## Editor Presets
-[BibleUp Editor](https://bibleup.netlify.app/demo) contains some wonderful presets you can use.
+[BibleUp Editor](https://bibleup.netlify.app/demo/editor) contains some wonderful presets you can use.
 You can also import and export styles.

+If you have a beautiful preset that you would like to share with the community, consider submitting an issue on Github and we would gladly feature it on our awesome list 😎